2021-09-18: Pascal: Marche

 Series of waltzes

 Around 1925 Jan Broekhuis composed a series of waltzes for piano.
 They seem to be his very first serious compositions, because some of the manuscripts show the naming "op.1".
 It also seems to be that all these waltzes should make up a set, because some are marked "second waltz" or "third waltz".
 But in the end no clear order or set is identifiable.
-And only one of the waltzes was published.
+And only two of the waltzes were published.

 I now have typeset all these waltzes and present them here in total.